yona-lang/homepage/content/docs/syntax.md

 ---
 title: "Syntax"
 ---
 Programs in Yatta consist always of evaluation of a single expression.
 In fact, any Yatta program consists of exactly one expression.

 The syntax is intentionally very minimalistic and inspired by languages such as SML or Haskell.
 There are only a handful of keywords, however it is not as flexible in naming as Haskell for example.

 Yatta programs have the ambition to be easily readable.
-Custom operators with names consisting of symbols alone are not that useful when reading a program for the first time.
-This is why Yatta does not support custom operators named by symbols only.
+Custom operators with names consisting of [symbols]({{< ref "data-types" >}}) alone are not that useful when reading a program for the first time.
+This is why Yatta does not support custom operators named by [symbols]({{< ref "data-types" >}}) only.
 Supported operators are listed [here]({{< ref "operators" >}}).

 Yatta does not have indentation specific parsing rules, but it does require new line at certain locations, which are noted in each individual expression descriptions.

 Comments are denoted by the `#` character and everything that follows this character until the end of line (`\n` or `\r\n`) is considered a comment and ignored.

 The source code of a Yatta program must be a valid UTF-8 text file.

+## **Terminology**
+These are some common terms and phrases used throughout these texts explained to a user unfamiliar with functional concepts:
+* **Function application**: simply function call.
+* **[Currying](https://javascript.info/currying-partials)**: a transformation of functions that translates a function from callable as `f(a, b, c)` into callable as `f(a)(b)(c)`.
+Currying doesn’t call a function.
+It just transforms it.
+The example uses JavaScript syntax for clarity.
+* **Alias**: what would be a variable in other languages, but cannot have its value modified during program execution.
+Once set, this __alias__, or a __name__, always contains the same original value.
+* **Pattern**: an expected shape of a value.
+If the value "matches" this pattern, then this value can also be deconstructed onto it.
+For instance a pattern can be a first element of a list and the rest.
+The first element can be also assigned to an alias (or the rest), provided that the value matched this pattern.
+Patterns can be nested and serve as a builidng blocks for describing data structure for matching and extracting values.
+Patterns may be as simple as an alias - that is also a pattern in a way.
+An alias will be matched if an only it is a new name, that was not previously assigned, or if it was, then only if the value is the same as the one previously assigned to it.
+* **Guard**: guards are additional conditions that may be applied to patterns, that otherwise couldn't be expressed using pattern syntax.
+Typical example might be a function call to determine a type of a value for example.
+* **String interpolation**: process of substituting values of variables into placeholders in a string.
+For instance, if there a template for saying hello to a person like "Hello {parson}, nice to meet you!", where the placeholder should be replaced with an actual person's name.
+This process is called string interpolation.

 ## **Functions**: definition and application
 Functions in Yatta are defined in a very short and concise form.
 They may take arguments, which the function can pattern match on, and one function can be defined using multiple arguments.
 Function names must start with a lowercase letter, followed by any letters, numbers or underscores.